AnnaRudich/Autotests_ECC/readme.md

 Project for automating tests mostly covers UI flows of ECC with some parts of Self Service.

+#NOT covered by autotests
+1. RnV excel
+2. branding(mails, SS, etc)
+3. mails content.
+We check the specific mail was just generated
+4. DM features (PriceRunner and IceCat)

+waiting to be automated:
+1. IP2

 ## Setup and Configuration

 Clone repo from git: